matthewscharles/sync-cc/README.md

 # Sync-CC
-Synchronise captions to an external video source and place in an HTML container.
+Synchronise a caption file to an external video source and place in an HTML container.

 Once in place, these captions can be utilized creatively, such as triggering related events or interactions.

 This is useful in scenarios where:

-•	Standard caption controls are unavailable or non-functional.
+- Standard caption controls are unavailable or non-functional.
-•	Users have disabled caption display, preventing detection of changes in the typical caption container.
+-	Users have disabled caption display, preventing detection of changes in the typical caption container.

-By implementing this method caption availability and enhanced user interaction are ensured, regardless of default settings or user preferences.

 ## Application